Troopermaan/Ababila-Framework/README.md

 # License
 You can use this however you want, just don't be a skid and say you made shit that you didn't make. :)
+Also, not all modules here belong to me.
+I will specify with a comment at the top if it isn't mine.